traplordmoses/artifact/docs/milestone-2.md

 ## Overview

-This document outlines the development approach for the next 6 weeks, focusing on polishing the existing foundation, adding core functionality, and preparing for initial market validation.
+This document outlines the development approach for the next 6 weeks, focusing on polishing the existing foundation, enhancing features, and preparing for initial market validation.

 **Timeline**: 6 weeks
-**Focus**: Polish, core features, and initial market presence
+**Focus**: Feature enhancement, polish, testing, and initial market presence

+**Status**: Core functionality (AR camera, Arkiv integration, wallet connection) has been completed in the previous milestone.

 ---

-## Week 1-2: Core Functionality Foundation

-### AR Camera Integration
-- Implement WebXR/WebAR camera access
-- Basic marker placement system
-- Geolocation API integration for precise positioning
-- Initial AR marker rendering in 3D space

-### Arkiv Network Integration
-- Connect to Arkiv Network testnet
-- Implement message storage and retrieval
-- Basic encryption for private messages
-- Time-based expiration system

-### User Authentication
-- Wallet connection (Polkadot.js extension)
-- Basic user profile system
-- Message ownership and permissions

-**Deliverables**: Working AR camera, basic message creation, storage on Arkiv testnet

----

-## Week 3-4: Feature Enhancement & Polish
+## Week 1-2: Feature Enhancement & Polish

 ### Message System
 - Rich media support (images, audio, short videos)